Exercise 1: Health site distribution in the Saint Louis region#

 At this stage at the latest, you will be reminded to reproject your layers.
 Meaningful buffers can only be calculated in projected coordinate systems.
 The projected coordinate system for Senegal is EPSG:32628 WGS 84 / UTM zone 28N

-Fig. 130 Screenshot of the buffer process#
+Screenshot of the final result#